chromium/chromium/docs/code_reviews.md

 Please also read [Respectful Changes](cl_respect.md) and [Respectful Code Reviews](cr_respect.md).

+There are also a [collection of tips](cl_tips.md) for productive reviews, though these are advisory and not policy.

 #### Expectations for all reviewers

   * Aim to provide some kind of actionable response within 24 hours of receipt